cr1m5onk1ng/nala_platform_golang/README.md

 The platform is still in its early stages.
 For now, only part of the backend is functional and (partially) tested.

-All the code for the backend makes use of the awesome Go programming language [Go](https://golang.org/).
+All the code for the backend makes use of the awesome Go](https://golang.org/) programming language.

 <a href="https://golang.org/"><img src="https://user-images.githubusercontent.com/3613230/41752586-476b0b24-7596-11e8-95fe-8fd3faa21e8a.png" width="200"/></a>
 <br>